Skip to main content

 1. Combine the shrimp, chicken, and Essence in a bowl and toss to coat evenly.
 Set aside.

-2. Heat the oil over in a large, heavy stockpot over medium heat.
+2. Heat the oil in a large, heavy stockpot over medium heat.
 Add the onions, peppers and celery, salt and pepper, and cook, stirring for 10 minutes, until softened.
 Add the garlic, tomatoes, bay leaves, Worcestershire, and hot sauces.
 Stir in the rice and slowly add the broth.

 4. Stir in the shrimp and chicken mixture, and the sausage.
 Cover and cook for 10 minutes longer.